aaronburmeister/ActiveRecordIntro/README.md

 `bundle init`
 2. generate a Gemfile
 `bundle add <gem1> <gem2>`
-in this case we used `sinatra-activerecord activerecord rake sqlite3 require_all`
+in this case we used `sinatra-activerecord activerecord rake sqlite3 require_all pry`
 This generates the Gemfile.lock file.
 Should be all set on gems (maybe include pry?)
 3. `mkdir config lib`
 this will make 2 new folders